 If you are unsure whether this topic is relevant to yourself and your organisation, start by asking yourself the following questions:

-– Does my current RMS / ATS come pre-integrated with the latest software algorithms, parsing and AI, to automate the majority of the recruitment process, so that I can focus my efforts on screening, selection and the candidate experience for the applicants that I am most interested in and that are most relevant?
+- Does my current RMS / ATS come pre-integrated with the latest software algorithms, parsing, and AI to automate the majority of the recruitment process, so that I can focus my efforts on screening, selection and the candidate experience?

 - Does my vendor support, provide or contribute to delivering a range of alternative solutions such as social media marketing, programmatic PPC marketing, Data Mining and email marketing, Referral programmes to complement traditional job board advertising etc